30 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on behavioral treatment for chronic pain and opioid use disorder, so it's best to ask the study team for more details.

-What data supports the effectiveness of the treatment Emotional Awareness and Expression Therapy (EAET) for chronic pain and opioid use disorder?
+What prior data suggests that Emotional Awareness and Expression Therapy is safe for adults with chronic pain and opioid use disorder?

-How is Emotional Awareness and Expression Therapy (EAET) different from other treatments for chronic pain and opioid use disorder?
+What evidence suggests that Emotional Awareness and Expression Therapy might be an effective treatment for chronic pain and opioid use disorder?

 JS